mstf629/gonotes/README.md

 # gonotes
-**gonotes** is simple cli program to manage notes or in table with class, date and id
+**gonotes** is simple cli program to manage notes in table with class, date and id

 ## library used
 1. cobra
 2. sqlite driver

 ## install
-you dont need to install any dependency\
+you don't need to install any dependency\
 just run **go install**

 ## use